Waltham restaurant history

 On July 20, 2015 Bistro781 announced on their facebook site: "We are very happy to announce that we will open our doors to the public, this Tuesday, July 21st, 2015 at 5pm."

-- 342 Moody Street - Robert's Restaurant and Bar closed in 2011.
+- 342 Moody Street - This site housed the Moody Lounge from the late 1960's until he sold it was sold to Robert around the year 2000.
+They had pool and live music in the 1970's.
+Robert's Restaurant and Bar closed in 2011.
 In the fall of 2011 Stadium Sports Bar & Grill opened.

 The name was changed to Playmakers Bar and Grill in May of 2013 after a change in ownership.